Twice every year, Siena (Italy) lives and breathes the Palio

 The last week before each Palio is a strictly organized, intense succession of rituals and citywide festivities

-) and several trial races called "prove".
+in plural) and several trial races called "prove".

 A number of rituals involve the drapellone

 (the unique silk banner, always produced by a famous artist, that is awarded to the victorious contrada